Payment Protection Insurance (PPI) complaints

 18. What was the Judicial Review and what was the outcome?

-In October 2010 the British Bankers’ Association (BBA) asked the Courts to review the recently published rules made by the Financial Services Authority (FSA) in relation to PPI sales-related complaints.
+In October 2010 the British Bankers’ Association (BBA) asked the Courts to review the recently published rules made by the Financial Services Authority (FSA, (now known as the Financial Conduct Authority (FCA)), in relation to PPI sales-related complaints.
 The BBA also asked for a review of the guidance published by the Financial Ombudsman Service (FOS) on the handling of PPI complaints.In May 2011 we announced that we would no longer be participating in the BBA’s Judicial Review.
 The BBA subsequently decided that it would not be appealing the Court’s decision that the FSA’s rules should be implemented in full.

 19. Where else can I obtain information and help on PPI complaints?